Cacti/plugin_servcheck/README.md

 ## Cacti Service checker Plugin

 This is Cacti's Services monitoring plugin.
 Based on Webseer plugin.
 This plugin allows you to add service monitoring to Cacti.
-You simply add service check, allow service specific test (like certificate test) and you can add the expected response.
+You simply add service check, allow service specific test (like certificate test, long duration, ...) and you can add the expected response.
 Servcheck periodically run test and notify if a service check fails.
 The plugin records statistics about the connection, it's response, and can alert when the